kevinangkajaya/use-url-search-params/README.md

 # Use URL Search Params
 ### Introduction
-Only for NextJS!
+For ReactJS and NextJS!
 Custom hook using UrlSearchParams to automate link given in the url.
 For example, when you are changing `<input type="text" id="name" value="John" />`, the result would appear in url (http://localhost?name=John)

 ### Installing as a package
 `npm install @kevinangkajaya/use-url-search-params`